vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "If you can dream it, you can achieve it." - Zig Ziglar
 > 1. "You can, you should, and if you’re brave enough to start, you will." - Stephen King
 > 1. "Life is what happens when you’re busy making other plans." - John Lennon
-> 1. "The best way to predict your future is to create it." - Peter Drucker
 > 1. "The only thing standing between you and your goal is the story you keep telling yourself as to why you can’t achieve it." - Jordan Belfort
 > 1. "You are braver than you believe, stronger than you seem, and smarter than you think." - A.A.
 Milne
 > 1. "Don’t wait for the perfect moment.
 Take the moment and make it perfect." - Anonymous